blaze-b/flight-processor-service/README.md

 # Flight Booking Processor Service

- - A sample service to do the input output operation for the given PNR flight booking dat
+ - A sample service to do the input output operation for the given PNR flight booking data
  - The program basically segregates the file into two file one is output-success and output-failure so that the required analyst can look into the data and do the necessary correction to the file.